Training structure

 Faculty of Science

-This module for PCAV Concours B students is designed to introduce the fundamental concepts of general ecology, integrating the evolutionary and functional approach and evolutionary processes.
-The aim is to enable them to understand the interactions of organisms with their environment at different scales of space, time and hierarchical levels of organization.
+This module, intended for students on the PCAV Concours B course, aims to introduce the fundamental concepts of general ecology, incorporating the evolutionary and functional approach and evolutionary processes.
+The goal is to enable students to understand the interactions between organisms and their environment at different scales of space, time, and hierarchical levels of organization.

-The aim is to give them a better understanding of today's major issues, such as biodiversity erosion, the impact of human activity and global change.
+The aim is to enable them to better understand major current issues such as biodiversity loss, human impact, and global change.

-The lectures will help to lay the foundations, but the practical sessions will enable students to work with scientific texts and articles, gradually familiarizing them with the scientific approach.
+The lectures will lay down a number of milestones, but the tutorials will expose students to scientific texts and articles, gradually familiarizing them with the scientific approach.

 General Chemistry 1 (SVSE)